golightstream/lightstream-prism-dns/plugin.md

 See the plugin/pkg/reuseport for `Listen` and `ListenPacket` functions.
 Using these functions makes your plugin handle reload events better.

+## Context

+Every request get a context.Context these are pre-filled with 2 values:

+* `Key`: holds a pointer to the current server, this can be useful for logging or metrics.
+It is infact used in the *metrics* plugin to tie a request to a specific (internal) server.
+* `LoopKey`: holds an integer to detect loops within the current context.
+The *file* plugin uses this to detect loops when resolving CNAMEs.

 ## Documentation

 Each plugin should have a README.md explaining what the plugin does and how it is configured.
 The